flooose/coursera-reproducible-research-project2/storm_analyis.md

 populationImpact$combinedDeathsAndInjuries <- populationImpact$FATALITIES + populationImpact$INJURIES
 ```

-Now we can aggregate the by event type:
+Now we can aggregate them by event type:

 ```r